 If you have problems with the content of a particular lecture or require some further information about the topic, then you should contact the individual who gave the lecture.
-At the start of a series of lectures the individual giving the lecture will provide their contact details and best method of contacting them.
+At the start of a series of lectures, the individual giving the lecture will provide their contact details and best method of contacting them - this will normally be via the module discussion forum in Canvas.
 If you have difficulty in accessing resources or something is missing, contact the lecturer immediately.
 Do not wait until the end of the module.
 Please note lecturers will not tell you what the exam questions will be!